d-Boolean algebras and their bitopological representation

-\begin{defn} A d-lattice is a structure $(L;\dbt,\dbf;{\bf con},{\bf tot})$, where $L$ is a bounded distributive lattice, $\dbt$ and $\dbf$ are a complementary pair of elements of $L$, {\bf con} and {\bf tot} are subsets of $L$ (called the consistency predicate and the totality predicate, respectively), subject to the following conditions: \begin{itemize} \item ({\bf con}--$\dbt,\dbf$) $\dbt,\dbf\in{\bf con}$;
+\begin{defn} (\cite{Klinke,KJM}) A d-lattice is a structure $(L;\dbt,\dbf;{\bf con},{\bf tot})$, where $L$ is a distributive lattice, $\dbt$ and $\dbf$ are a pair of complementary elements of $L$, {\bf con} and {\bf tot} are subsets of $L$ (called the consistency predicate and the totality predicate, respectively), subject to the following conditions: \begin{itemize} \item $\dbt,\dbf\in{\bf con}$;